Fix Union Station

 A bolder vision, and a greater sense of urgency, are needed to move it forward quickly.

 In the short term, the existing concourse can be made brighter, more inviting and easier to navigate.

-This first step is to remove anything not directly related to boarding a train and open up the space.
+The first step is to open up space and remove anything not directly related to boarding a train.
 Amtrak has made some progress by moving the ticket counters, customer service offices and first-class lounge into the Great Hall.

 Relocating the main Canal Street stairs and escalators from the center to the edges of the space would then create a large central room.
 Raising the ceiling and creating an entrance balcony off Canal Street will allow natural light into the concourse, making it much easier for travelers and visitors to find their way.

 Ultimately, the buildings above the Concourse should be removed.
 A new concourse that allows passengers to easily find their trains should be built.

 Another complimentary option would be to create a new concourse above the south platforms.

 More track capacity is needed to add trains during the morning and evening rush hours.

 The first step is to reduce the amount of time a train is waiting in the station to unload and load passengers.
 Today, large crowds build up on the narrow platforms, keeping trains in the station much longer than they should.

 Shifting track locations and building wider passenger platforms is the solution.
 Wider platforms will also allow the addition of stairways directly to the street, improving traffic flows even more.